 - 5. Exercise more.
-By exercising daily, your body will become more alkaline and your cravings will reduce.
+By exercising daily, your body will become more alkaline and your withdrawal and craving will reduce.

 - 6. Eat homemade food.
-Eating on the go is dangerous, as you are bound to resort to junk food laden with an addictive combination of fat, salt and hidden sugar.
+Eating on the go is dangerous, as you are bound to resort to junk food laden with an addictive combination of fat, salt, and hidden sugary foods

 - 8. Avoid sweets on an empty stomach, as it will rush straight into your bloodstream.
 Saving sweets for dessert will provide built-in protection that keeps your blood sugar levels even.

 - 9. Restock your kitchen.
 Look through your pantry and replace all the cookies, cake mixes, processed foods, chips, and sodas